microsoft/wil/README.md

 ```cmd
 C:\wil> scripts\init.cmd -c clang -g ninja -b debug
 ```
-Run `init.cmd --help` for a summary of available options.
-The scripts use a common directory pattern of `build/$(compiler)$(arch)$(type)` - e.g. `clang64debug` when using Clang as the compiler, x64 as the architecture, and Debug as the build type.

-If you initialized using Ninja as the generator (`-g ninja`), you can build the tests like so:
+You can execute `init.cmd --help` for a summary of available options.
+The scripts use a common directory pattern of `build/$(compiler)$(arch)$(type)` for the build output root.
+E.g. `build/clang64debug` when using Clang as the compiler, x64 as the architecture, and Debug as the build type.
+It is this directory where you will want to build from.
+For example, if you initialized using the command above, you can build the tests like so:
 ```cmd
 C:\wil\build\clang64debug> ninja
 ```